 https://www.soundtransit.org/blog/platform/making-i-90-floating-bridge-stronger-longer-lasting-trains This crossing provides 4 Lanes each way with 2 tracks for LRT.

-Essentially, Perth, WA and Seattle, WA both have been able to develop on a grander urban scale than Vancouver.
-There is just something about the small-scale thinking of backwater BC that hasn't caught on, or been adopted by WA.
+Essentially, Perth+and+Seattle both have been able to develop on a grander urban scale than what the restrictive Vancouver Mind Virus allows.
+There is just something about the small-scale thinking of backwater BC that hasn't caught on with, or been adopted by WA.